EUDAT-B2SAFE/B2HANDLE-Migration/README.md

 ```

 ## Migration performance

 Some performance tests have been done.
 It differs for master and child handles.
 With child handles it tries to go up the link if PPID is defined in the handle.
 A conversion of master handles is very fast.
+The process to create the handle batch file was timed as follows:
 * master handles
 500000 handles in about 40 minutes with 4 parrellel migrations running.
 So about 2 million in 40 minutes.
 * child handles
 500000 handles in about 4 hours with 6 parrellel migrations running.
 So about 3 million in 4 hours.

+The process to really update the handles depends on the machine where the handles are residing.
+The process to run the handle batch file was timed as follows:
+* 150 actions per seconds.
+About 3 actions per handle.
+About 50 handles updated per second.
+About 180.000 per hour.
+About 8 million handles where updated in 47 hour.

 ## error messages